The Shakers

 An exhibition organised by the Vitra Design Museum, the Milwaukee Art Museum, the Institute of Contemporary Art Philadelphia, and the Wüstenrot Foundation

-In collaboration with Shaker Museum
+In collaboration with Shaker Museum, Chatham, NY

 Space